Giving Money to Kids: UGMAs and UTMAs, 529 Plans, and More

 When money is distributed from the account, if the money is used for qualified education expenses, it is withdrawn tax-free.
 Recent changes to tax law expanded the types of expenses that 529 money can be used for, which now include private K-12 education, for example.

 Limits exist on the types of investments that can be used in a 529 plan — typically mutual funds and bank products — and how often those investments can be changed.

 There is no federal tax benefit for contributing to a 529 plan.
 However, in the state of Colorado — and several other states — you can generally deduct your contribution for state income tax purposes if you contribute to a plan sponsored by the state.
 For the purposes of the Free Application for Federal Student Aid (FAFSA), 529 plan assets are generally treated as the parent’s assets.
 This is important because, under the federal aid formula, the parent’s assets are viewed as “available” for college expenses at nearly 1/4 the rate of the student’s assets — 5.64% vs. 20%, respectively — and making them less “available” means potentially more available aid.

 There is good and bad with a 529 plan.
 Probably the top gripe I hear is the availability of investment options.
 When faced with this decision-making process in practice, if, for whatever reason, a 529 college savings plan doesn’t seem like the right vehicle, three other avenues are typically left to explore.
 Each of the three maintains some form of tax benefit, which I think is the most important consideration once you’ve decided that the money will be used for education.
-However, only one is specifically an education savings vehicle while the other two very much serve an alternative purpose.

 Then there’s the Coverdell Education Savings Account.
 A Coverdell is somewhat of a quirky account type; look at it as a hybrid between a Roth IRA and a 529 plan with its own unique set of rules.